jpuigcerver/nnutils/pytorch/README.md

 ## Testing

-You can test the library once installed using unit test.
+You can test the library once installed using `unittest`.
 In particular, run the following commands:

 ```bash